dennisstewart/cvs-checker-py/README.md

 # cvs-checker-py

 ### how-to
-Run the `checkSTATEappointments` file for your state (or city).
+Run the `STATE_check_appointments` file for your state (or city).
 The program will check for appointments every 60 seconds, and will begin to play music once CVS has appointments available.

 Run `soundcheck` to make sure the music is audible.